Improving customer service in healthcare

 How to use SMS to provide excellent customer service in healthcare

-A big part of providing a good service is making sure that patients feel heard.
+A big part of providing a good customer service in healthcare is making sure that patients feel heard.
 Used strategically, it enhances your communications and helps you to build long-term trust.
 Here are our top tips to get you started.

 Use preferred channels